Functional / Decorative Custom Turret & Gazebo Roof Cap Fabrication Main Information & Navigation Page

 http://copper-by-design.com/rc/instructions.htm

 I also personalize it through e-mail with each order at the time it ships.
 There is info on the lightning rod issue on that page.
-Over the last few years we have been successfully shipping custom copper works in custom wood frame crates to clients from all corners of the continental USA through FedEx Ground or Roadrunner/Dawes trucking for larger crates.
-We have shipped to Canada and the Caribbean, but the shipping costs and import taxes were alarmingly high; where it may cost more for the shipping than the unit it's self.
+Over the last few years I have been successfully shipping custom copper work in custom wood frame crates to clients from all corners of the continental USA through FedEx Ground or Roadrunner Transportation trucking service for larger crates.
+I have shipped to Canada and the Caribbean, but the shipping costs and import taxes were alarmingly high; where it may cost more for the shipping than the unit it's self.

 Temporary Roof Cap:

-If you are concerned about sealing the roof peak until the new roof cap arrives; have the roof shingled up near the top where the shingles begin to converge.
-Then use some roofing felt paper cut in a large circle.
-Without even cutting the roofing felt you can fold and overlap one side up to the center point to form into a cone shape.
-This makes a good temporary cap that covers the top and the last roofing shingles.
+If you are concerned about sealing the roof peak until the new roof cap arrives just go ahead and have the roof shingled up near the top where the shingles begin to converge.
+Then use some of the left over roofing felt paper cut in a large circle to cover this peak.
+This can be cut in to the center to be able to overlap that seam to form a cone that matches your roof angle.
 Tape the fold together and tack it in place on the roof peak.
-It can also give you a better idea of what size cap would look best up there.
-This will relieve any pressure to make a hasty decision of whom you will need to do business with, and what sort of roof cap or other decoration options you want to consider.

 Fasteners

 The larger #3 slot is a lot less likely to strip out during installation.
 Besides the initial installation; these screws allow the copper roof cap to be removed without damage and reused decades later when the roofing under it needs any sort of service or replacement.
+This make it a one time purchase that can be reused for many decades.

 .